 I won Fulbright for the 2016-2017 year.
 I did the English Teaching Assistant program in the northern region of Spain called La Rioja.
-I taught 3 to 12-year-olds English, Natural Science, Social Science, and special lessons such as Black History Month and using popular songs to teach conjugation skills.
+I taught 3 to 12-year-olds English, Natural Science, Social Science, and special lessons such as Black History Month using popular songs to teach conjugation skills.

 Their favorite was “Sorry” by Justin Bieber and I loved my students!
 Teaching?
 Not as much as I thought I would.
 I knew I wanted to do international work after Fulbright, but I also knew teaching wasn’t my true passion.

 Fulbright also taught me a lot about setting boundaries: personal, social, and professional, and especially how to do that in an intercultural environment.
-As a Black woman, it was an eye-opening experience to what it was like to live in a small town with little diversity and have to explain my hair and my history as everyone assumed I was born in an African country.
+As a Black woman, it was an eye-opening experience to what it was like to live in a small town with little diversity and have to explain my hair and my history, as everyone assumed I was born in an African country.

 At 24, you’ve done some impressive stuff!
 In your pitch, you said you’ll have 7 “careers” at this point, and have 5 more to go?
 What does that mean?

-I got the “7 careers” thing from articles I read online, but I believe there’s some truth it since we live in a globalized and unpredictable world.
+I got the “7 careers” thing from articles I read online, but I believe there’s some truth to it since we live in a globalized and unpredictable world.

 For me, after teaching with Fulbright I went home to Milwaukee to serve in AmeriCorps’ non-profit and social justice program Public Allies.
-I attended over 300+ hours of diversity and inclusion training weekly and worked as a Community Outreach Advocate at Girl Scouts where I co-led school troops around the city teaching the Girl Scouts curriculum.
+I attended over 300+ hours of diversity and inclusion training weekly and worked as a Community Outreach Advocate at Girl Scouts, where I co-led school troops around the city teaching the Girl Scouts curriculum.
 I taught my first undergraduate class on Race/Ethnicity last semester and now I’m having my first experience as an International Social Worker as I work in gender empowerment in Berlin.

 As far as my next (possible) 5 careers/jobs, I don’t know them all but I always have ideas!